The Student Health Center carries the following vaccines:

 - Meningococcal - At a minimum of 1 dose given at 16 years of age or greater if enrolling in public institution for the first time and under 22 years of age and living in on-campus housing; private institutions set their own requirements for this vaccine.

-Minimum ages or dose intervals - Tennessee follows published CDC guidelines.
+Tennessee follows published CDC guidelines.
 For vaccines with critical minimum age requirements (e.g., MMR, varicella) or minimum dose intervals, doses are considered valid if given up to 4 days before the minimum age or dose interval.
 Doses administered more than 4 days early are considered invalid and should be repeated as recommended.

-Alternative proof of immunity for certain diseases - A positive serology (year of test documented) is acceptable as an alternative to immunization for measles, mumps, rubella, hepatitis A, hepatitis B or varicella.
+A positive serology (year of test documented) is acceptable as an alternative to immunization for measles, mumps, rubella, hepatitis A, hepatitis B or varicella.
 For varicella, documentation of provider diagnosed varicella or provider-verified credible history of disease given by a parent or guardian also is acceptable.
 By documenting a history of disease, the provider is asserting that he or she is convinced that the child has had chickenpox.